 MODELS: ED & TANIEL AT STUDIO BOYO, MIMI, ZAINA

-For more fashion, visit VICE Style.
+For more fun fashion stuff like this visit VICE Style.